Sorrow446/Tokyo-Xtreme-Racer-Save-Editor---TXRSE/README.md

 ```

 ### Interactive batch file
 If you can't be bothered with CLI, simply drag and drop your save file onto the included batch file.
+The TXRSE binary's still required.

 ## Thank you
 - Uses [trumank's great uesave-rs library](https://github.com/trumank/uesave-rs) which does the heavy lifting.